 The report measured the correlation between STAR Math and Smarter Balanced Assessment Consortium (SBAC).
 Students’ (grades 3-5) fall STAR Math assessment scores and spring SBAC scores were analyzed.
 Data was disaggregated by grade, gender, and ethnicity to provide further interpretation into the results.

 Analysis of Attendance, Demographics, and Achievement

 This report examined the relationship between attendance and academic achievement at the elementary school level (Grades Kindergarten through Third).
 Three years’ worth of attendance data, student demographic data, and Smarter Balanced Assessment Consortium (SBAC) data were analyzed from a Pacific Northwest school district.

 The Predictive Ability of the iReady Diagnostic Math Assessment

-This report analyzes the predictive ability of a math diagnostic measure with students’ performance on Smarter Balance Assessment.
+This report analyzed the predictive ability of a math diagnostic measure with students’ performance on Smarter Balance Assessment.